You Know What They Say About First Impressions- It’s The Same Thing When It Comes To Your Home’s Curb Appeal

 How Does the Walkway Look?

 Replace missing and broken pavers.
-If you have space, you can all a row of bricks along the edge or plant bright season blooms along the edge to create interest and draw the eye towards the front door.
+If you have space, you can put a row of bricks along the edge or plant bright season blooms along the edge to create interest and draw the eye towards the front door.
 Speaking of doors, a fresh coat of paint on just the front door can make a huge difference in the way your home appears.
 I have clients who have already told me the first thing they are going to do when they buy a house is paint the front door red!
 Red may not be your thing, but a bright or contrasting color will definitely add interest and is an inexpensive ‘fix’.
-Add a nice, new welccome mat and you are good to go.
+Add a nice, new welcome mat and you are good to go.

 Agreed, the backyard has nothing to do with curb appeal, but as long as your are working the garden you might as well put some energy in the backyard as well.
-In Southern California, most people think of the backyards as an extension of their living space.
+In Los Angeles, most people think of the backyards as an extension of their living space.
 If you have the space and don’t already have one, plant a citrus tree.
 The Meyer Lemon is a favorite and they grow pretty quickly.
 I can’t imagine living in L.A. without a lemon tree- it’s almost a requirement!
 A small tree will grow pretty quickly and won’t cost a whole lot.
 It will definitely be worth the investment.